aadijain725/AlgoWiz/status-reports/weekly_report-4-21.md

 - [ ] Finalize wireframe diagrams for Lessons
 - [ ] Finalize wireframe diagrams for Quiz
 - [ ] Begin wireframe diagrams for Interactive Visuals
-- [ ]Research which provider / Architecture we decide for our database + server
+- [ ] Research which provider / Architecture we decide for our database + server
-- [ ] Research MVP / MVVM models
+- [ ] Continue Research and Setup SPRING Framework
 - [ ] Research on making a JAVA API

 ***